cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 The order in which option variants are selected by a customer on the product page:

-* **P**—simultaneous—customers can select variants for options in any order; each option has some variant selected by default.
+* **P**—simultaneous: customers can select variants for options in any order; each option has some variant selected by default.

-* **S**—sequential—customer must select a variant for the first option, then for the second option, and so on; by default, no variant is selected.
+* **S**—sequential: customer must select a variant for the first option, then for the second option, and so on; by default, no variant is selected.

 .. important::